 Families Eat Too Many Sofas

 Solid Fats are saturated or trans-fats that are solid at room temperature.
 Added sugars are in foods that have sugar added to them during processing or preparation.
-SoFAS are also known as “empty calories”.
-Many people eat those empty calories in place of nutrient rich foods their bodies need.
-SoFAS provide little or no nutritional value and they can have serious implications on health; heart disease, weight gain, and tooth decay.
+SoFAS also are known as “empty calories.”
+Many people eat those empty calories in place of nutrient-rich foods their bodies need.
+SoFAS provide little or no nutritional value and they can have serious implications on health, including heart disease, weight gain, and tooth decay.

-To see how many empty calories are in some favorite foods, check out http://www.choosemyplate.gov/weight-management-calories/calories/count-empty-calories.html You can calculate your exact calorie needs on the ChooseMyPlate Super Tracker site – http://www.choosemyplate.gov/supertracker-tools/supertracker.html Don’t want to count calories but want to be sure not to eat too many empty calories?
+To see how many empty calories are in some favorite foods, check out How Do I Count Empty Calories?
+You can calculate your exact calorie needs on the ChooseMyPlate Super Tracker site.
+Don’t want to count calories but want to be sure not to eat too many empty calories?
 Read the Nutrition Facts Label on food packages and choose foods that are lower in fat and have less total sugar.

-For more information about SoFAS, contact your the UF/IFAS Extension Escambia County Office at 850-475-5230.
+For more information about SoFAS, contact your local UF/IFAS Extension Office.